Bachelor of Science in Nursing Related Links

-The prelicensure Bachelor of Science in nursing degree is designed to prepare individuals for professional nursing practice.
-The degree consists of 127-128 semester credits, including 64 credits of general education studies and 63 nursing credits.
-New cohorts enroll each fall and students begin by taking a prerequisite year of general education courses that provides a solid foundation to begin nursing courses in year two of the program.
-After completing at least 30 hours of prerequisite courses, students apply for acceptance into nursing by January 31 for Early Action or May 25 for Regular Decision of their first year.
-Offers of admission are contingent upon successful completion of all prerequisite courses with a grade of C or better prior to entrance into the nursing program.
+The prelicensure Bachelor of Science in nursing degree at Kettering College is an innovative 3-year program designed to prepare individuals for professional nursing practice and leadership.
+The degree consists of 127-128 semester credits, including 64 credits from arts and science courses and 63 nursing credits.
+Students begin by taking a year of prerequisite arts and science courses which provide a solid foundation to begin nursing courses in year two of the program.
+Students must apply for acceptance into nursing by January 31 for Early Action or May 25 for Regular Decision of their first year.

 About The Profession

 Registered nurses (RNs) care for and educate individuals, families, communities and populations about various aspects of health care to promote optimum wellness.
 In partnership with the patient and the interdisciplinary health care team, nurses are highly educated individuals who assess, plan, implement, evaluate, and document nursing care in accordance with standards of professional nursing practice.
 Nurses provide physiological, psychological, sociocultural, developmental, and spiritual support to patients.

 Our mission is to educate individuals to become competent professional nurses who meet the health care needs of individuals, families, communities, and populations.
 Within the context of Christian caring, our graduates are educated to provide compassionate care to the whole person.

 We affirm that a baccalaureate degree in nursing is the level of education needed to prepare tomorrow’s graduates for contemporary nursing practice to assist individuals, families, communities, and populations to achieve an optimal individualized state of physical, mental, spiritual, and social well-being.